stelace/stelace/README.md

 - *Add yours*

 ## License
-Stelace is open source under the terms of the [GPLv3](LICENSE.txt).
+Stelace is open source under the terms of the [GPLv3 license](LICENSE.txt).

+All project files are covered by this license unless stated otherwise in individual file contents.

+Made with ❤️ in Paris, France.

 Stelace Copyright © 2017-2018 Sharinplace SAS